Why learning from a young age can help your child to excel

 Students of all ages and abilities are welcomed at Kumon study centres.
 Through our unique method, children are supported to reach an advanced level of study.
 By studying beyond the international standard for their age, children are best prepared to succeed in an increasingly global community.

-In addition to developing academic ability, Kumon study fosters in students the mind-set and skills for self-learning.
-Kumon students are encourage to tackle work with a 'can-do' attitude, even if it is work they have not encountered before.
-This ensures that, later in life, they face challenges in the same way, with confidence they will find the answer and their perseverance will pay off.
+In addition to developing academic ability, Kumon study fosters the mindset and skills for children to self-learn.
+Kumon students are encouraged to tackle work with a 'can-do' attitude, even if it is work they have not encountered before.
+This ensures that later in life, they face challenges in the same way, with confidence they will find the answer and their perseverance will pay off.